 The Queen Elizabeth Parks Twinning Project is a Community Project bringing together the individuals, schools, communities and the staff of the Queen Elizabeth National Park in Uganda and the Queen Elizabeth Country Park in Hampshire, England.

-Finding out that they were both presenting displays about Queen Elizabeth Parks, a friendship was made and the idea of ‘Twinning the Parks’ and ‘Connecting Communities and Wildlife’ was born
+Finding out that they were both presenting displays about Queen Elizabeth Parks.
+A friendship made and the idea of ‘Twinning the Parks’ and ‘Connecting Communities and Wildlife’ born

 The Queen Elizabeth Parks Twinning Project is a Community Conservation Project that works in 3 key areas, with Schools, the Local Community and Park Staff.